 Brighton Digital Women are a Sussex based not for profit organisation with a passion for sharing digital knowledge.
-This award-winning digital community hold meet-ups once a month in which aspirational women are encourages to attend to expand & share their digital marketing knowledge.
+This award-winning digital community holds meet-ups once a month in which aspirational women are encouraged to attend to expand & share their digital marketing knowledge.

 Our Director Natasha Woodford got the opportunity to run the June workshop which was a great interactive success!